starchyunderscore/w11-nonadmin-utils/README.md

   - Will not uninstall most apps, some of them require admin to uninstall, some of them are system apps, Use something like [Windows10Debloater](https://github.com/Sycnex/Windows10Debloater) to uninstall those (requires admin).
 - [ ] Install [lapce](https://github.com/lapce/lapce)
   - Won't work in my VM, though thats likely a [program issue](https://github.com/lapce/lapce/issues/2143), The only other computer I can test on already has visual studio c++ installed, so I can't test if including the DLLs works properly for machines that don't.
+  - New versions (0.3.x) use a completely different display system.
+I have not tested if they work properly.
-- [ ] Text editors:  /// In current version, most editiors do not select correct file.
-In alpha version, these are untested
+- [ ] Text editors:
     - [ ] Install [vim](https://github.com/vim/vim)
     - [ ] Install [neovim](https://github.com/neovim/neovim)
     - [ ] Install [micro](https://github.com/zyedidia/micro)
     - [ ] Install [nano](https://github.com/lhmouse/nano-win)
+      - In current version, most editiors do not select correct file.
+In alpha version, these are untested

 ## Alpha features